Dassault Rafale: Ukraine

-Uzbekistan

-On 26 November 2023, French President Emmanuel Macron offered Rafale to both Kazakhstan and Uzbekistan governments, according to La Tribune.
-Scramble reported that Uzbekistan is interested in buying 24 Rafales, citing the source in France government.

 Failed bids

 The Rafale has been marketed for export to various countries.
 Various commentators and industry sources have highlighted the high cost of the aircraft as detrimental to the Rafale's sales prospects.
 Its acquisition cost is roughly US$100 million (2010), while its operational cost hovers around US$16,500 (2012) for every flight-hour.
 The Saab JAS 39 Gripen, in comparison, costs only US$4,700 per flight-hour to operate.
 According to a 2009 article by the Institute for Defense Studies and Analysis, unlike the American government and its relationship with Boeing and Lockheed Martin, the lack of communication between the French government and Dassault has hampered a worldwide cooperative sales effort, as demonstrated by the case with Morocco in 2007.